 Finding a Supervisor

-The most important part of the course is finding a lab, or other research environment, in which to complete a project.
-Your project should be one that enables you to exercise and further the skills that you have acquired over the course of your undergraduate studies.
+The most important part of the course is finding a lab, or other research environment, in which to complete your project.
+This project should be one that enables you to exercise and further the skills that you have acquired over the course of your undergraduate studies.
 It need not involve the design or execution of an experiment: many projects are experimental, but many others involve the design and building of a computational system, or the exploration of a philosophical literature, or the implementation of a computational model.
-Any form of scholarly or professional research is acceptable, provided that the point of it, and its relevance to the study of Cognitive Systems should be clear.
+Any form of scholarly or professional research is acceptable, provided that the point of it, and its relevance to the study of Cognitive Systems, is clear.

-Students should consult the COGS Advisor if they are hoping to complete their 402 project with a research group outside UBC (or with a group within UBC, if that group is not headed by a UBC faculty member).
+Students should consult the course instructor if they are hoping to complete their 402 project with a research group outside UBC (or with a group within UBC, if that group is not headed by a UBC faculty member).

 Identifying a Project

-Once the student has found a researcher who is willing to supervise their work—and has agreed on a project that can be completed in the time available—both the student and supervisor must fill out a collaboration agreement form.
-This form must be submitted to the COGS advisor (in Brock Hall Annex, 0155), by the end of the first week of the semester in which the course is taken.
-For projects that are completed in a UBC lab, we prefer to have this form signed by the Principle Investigator of that lab, even if this PI will delegate the actual supervision of your project to another member of their lab team.
+Once the student has found a researcher who is willing to supervise their work—and has agreed on a project that can be completed in the time available—both the student and supervisor must fill out a Collaboration Agreement Form.
+This form must be submitted via the course’s canvas page by the end of the week in which the first presentations are given.
+For projects that are completed in a UBC lab, we prefer to have this form signed by the Principal Investigator of that lab, even if this PI will delegate the actual supervision of your project to another member of their lab team.

 At some point during the first weeks of the semester in which students take the course, all students must give a brief presentation—to the instructor and to other students enrolled in the course—outlining the methods and motivation for the project that they hope to pursue.
-This first presentation should be of a few minutes in length (think less than 5).
+This first presentation should be of a few minutes in length (typically fewer than five).
 It is marked on a pass/fail basis: those students who have not identified a satisfactory project at this stage in the course will be required to withdraw from it.